 - First aid for severe external bleeding includes direct pressure on the wound maintained by using preferably clean pads and bandages, and raising the injured area above the level of the heart if possible.

-Always have a well stocked first aid kit available.
+Call triple zero (000) and maintain pressure on the wound until emergency medical first aid arrives.
+This will assist with reducing blood pressure to the area – limiting blood loss.
+Always have a well-stocked first aid kit available.
 Keep several first aid kits around the farm, for example in the workshop, shearing shed and on the tractor.
+To purchase first aid kits visit our online Safety Shop.

 References used for this bleeding page